-General Sir Arthur Currie, G.C.M.G.,
+General Sir Arthur Currie, G.C.M.G., McGill University, Montreal, Que.
+Copy

-McGill University,
+Head Office

+February sixth, 1922.

+Dear Sir Arthur.

+It has not been possible until to-day to get our Governors together for a meeting.

+It now affords me pleasure to inform you that they have approved my recommendation in regard to the erection of the new Pathological building.
+Your understanding of the attitude of Royal Victoria Hospital as outlined in your letter is correct, as follows :-

+The building to be erected on McGill property 1. on University Street directly opposite the Royal Victoria Hospital.

+2. The Royal Victoria Hospital to use the facilities of this institute for all purposes as desired by its Pathological Department.

+3. If McGill University will proceed at once (that is, say, by April 15th) with the erection of this building and carry it through to completion without undur delay, the Royal Victoria Hospital will contribute towards the cost of construction and equipment the sum of \$100,000.

+In connection with the above, we feel it would be advisable that our architect be named as consultant for the proposed building.
+He specializes in hospital work - in fact, he will undertake no other - and has been extraordinarily successful with the Ross Pavilion and other work with which we have entrusted him.
+This, however, is a suggestion, not a stipulation.

+1 am, Yours very truly,

+("gd.)
+Vincent Meredith.
+President Royal Victoria Hospital.

-Montreal, Que.
+General Sir Arthur Currie.
+G.C.M.G.
+McGill University Montreal, Que.

+(Original filed with deeds of donation in vault)

+April Sixth 1922-

+Sir Vincent Meredith, Bart., Bank of Montreal, St. James Street, Montreal.

+Dear Sir Vincent;-

-April Sixth 1922-Sir Vincent Meredith, Bart., Bank of Montreal, St. James Street, Montreal.
-Dear Sir Vincent; -You will be interested in knowing that the Architects are hard at work on the plans for the Pathalogical Buildings.
+You will be interested in knowing that the Architects are hard at work on the plans for the Pathalogical Buildings.
 In this connection you will remember suggesting that the Building Committee of the Board of Governors consider the advisability of securing the services of Messrs.
-Stevens & Lee, as On first consideration, the Building Committee felt that there was no necessity of going to We have been in communication with your Architects in Boston, who have asked a fee of one and a half percent.
-To our Consultants on other Buildings we have not paid more than three-quarter percent, except in the case of the Gymnasium, where we are paying Messrs.
+Stevens & Lee, as Consultants.
+On first consideration, the Building Committee felt that there was no necessity of going to

+With your Architects in Boston, who have asked a fee of one and a half percent.
+To our Consultants on other Buildings we have not paid more than threequarter percent, except in the case of the Gymnasium, where we are paying Messrs.
 Ross & Macdonald one percent.

-Pathelogical Buildings I realize, that, as we have the hope of making our Medical School the model and most nope of making our Medical School the model and most efficient school on this Continent, it would be as well for us to have as perfect a Pathalogical Building as it get the best advice possible as to the Architecture.
-If Royal Victoria Hospital be willing to pay half of their agree to this the Building Committee will engage Messrs.
-Yours faithfully, Principal.
+On further consideration of the hope of making our Medical School the model and most efficient school on this Continent, it would be as well for us to have as perfect a Pathalogical Building as it is possible for us to get, and for that reason we should get the best advice possible as to the architecture.
+If We engage Mesers.
+Stevens & Lee as Consultants, would the Royal Victoria Hospital be willing to pay half of their fee, that is three-quarter percent?
+If you will agree to this the Building Committee will engage Mesers.

+H.